Detecting Differences Between Correlation-Matrix Populations due to Single-variable Perturbations, with Application to

 \section{Introduction}

 Scientists are often interested in detecting differences in relations between individual variables and the rest of the system, across design conditions.
 Such differences can occur due to local events affecting one or few variables for some but not all conditions.
-These events include the injection of noise to the affected variables, a change in their measurement process, or a breakdown in the synchronization between these variables and the rest of the system.
-Application examples include detecting changes in the relation of particular stocks or markets with respect to the financial portfolio \citep{longin1995correlation}, detecting distributional differences (\emph{data-drifts}) between train and test data-sets when porting prediction models \citep{rabanser2019failing}, and detecting corrupt sensors \citep{ricardo1996}.
+These may include the injection of noise to the affected variables, a change in their measurement process, or a breakdown in the synchronization between these variables and the rest of the system.
+We term these events \emph{single variable perturbation}.
+Application examples include detecting changes in the relation of particular stocks or markets with respect to the financial portfolio \citep{longin1995correlation}, detecting distributional differences (\emph{data-drifts}) between train and test sets when porting prediction models \citep{rabanser2019failing}, and detecting corrupt sensors \citep{ricardo1996}.